Havanese

 Adopting a Havanese

-Learn about about acquiring a Havanese - the pros and cons of adopting versus going through a breeder, and associated costs.
+Learn about acquiring a Havanese - the pros and cons of adopting versus going through a breeder, and associated costs.